jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (3) The Minister may, by notice in writing to the holder of an exemption granted under subsection (1), amend or revoke the exemption.
 (4) Section 113E does not apply to a New Zealand national taking or transporting fish, aquatic life, or seaweed in accordance with an exemption granted under subsection (1).

-**Issue of high seas fishing permits**
+**Issue of international fishing permits**

-### 113G Application for high seas fishing permit
+### 113G Application for international fishing permit
-An application for a high seas fishing permit—
-  (a) may be made only by the operator of a vessel that is registered in the Fishing Vessel Register as either a fish carrier or a fishing vessel; and
+An application for an international fishing permit— (a) may be made only by the operator of a vessel that is registered in the Fishing Vessel Register as either a fish carrier or a fishing vessel; and
   (b) must be made to the chief executive in the approved form.

-### 113H Issue of high seas fishing permit
+### 113H Chief executive may issue international fishing permit for high seas or national fisheries jurisdiction
-(1) The chief executive may issue a high seas fishing permit only if the chief executive is satisfied that— (a) the vessel to which the permit relates is registered—
+The chief executive may issue an international fishing permit for either or both of the following:
+  (a) the high seas:
+  (b) the national fisheries jurisdiction of a foreign country.

+### 113HA Criteria that must be met before international fishing permit is issued
+(1) Before issuing an international fishing permit, the chief executive must be satisfied that the criteria set out in this section are met.
+Applicant vessel must be registered
+(2) The applicant vessel must be registered—
-    (i) under the Ship Registration Act 1992; and
+  (a) under the Ship Registration Act 1992; and
-    (ii) in the Fishing Vessel Register as either a fish carrier or a fishing vessel; and (b) the applicant has not engaged in fishing or transportation— (i) in a manner that undermined the effectiveness of international conservation and management measures; and (ii) that has resulted in a high seas fishing permit, or an equivalent authorisation granted by a participating State or a party to the FAO Compliance Agreement, being suspended or revoked during the 3 years immediately preceding the application (the 3-year period); and
-  (c) the applicant has not engaged in fishing or transportation on the high seas during the 3-year period—
-    (i) without a high seas fishing permit (or equivalent authorisation granted by a participating State), if a high seas fishing permit was required for that fishing or transportation; and
+  (b) in the Fishing Vessel Register as either a fish carrier or a fishing vessel.
+Applicant vessel must be authorised by relevant foreign country (section 113H(b) permits) (3) For an international fishing permit under section 113H(b), the applicant vessel must be authorised by the relevant foreign country to fish within that country’s national fisheries jurisdiction.
+Applicant vessel must not have undermined effectiveness of international conservation and management measures (4) The applicant vessel must not have been used to engage in— (a) a relevant activity at any time within the 3 years immediately before the application was made; or (b) a relevant activity that occurred at any earlier time and is the subject of—
+    (i) an ongoing prosecution for an offence against this Part; or (ii) a sentence that has not been served or a fine that has not been paid for an offence against this Part.
+(5) For the purposes of subsection (4),—
-    (ii) in a manner that undermined the effectiveness of international conservation and management measures.
+  (a) a vessel is used to engage in a relevant activity if it is used for fishing or transportation in a manner that undermines the effectiveness of international conservation and management measures:
-(2) Before issuing a high seas fishing permit, the chief executive may have regard to— (a) the previous offending history (if any), in relation to fishing or transportation (whether within the national fisheries jurisdiction of New Zealand or another country, or on the high seas), of the vessel's owner, operator, foreign charterparty, notified user, master, or crew; and
-  (b) such other matters as the chief executive considers relevant.
+  (b) a prosecution is ongoing until any rights of appeal against conviction or sentence are exhausted or have expired.
+Relevant vessels and persons must not be on final IUU vessel list (6) None of the following may be listed on a final IUU vessel list:
+  (a) the applicant vessel:
+  (b) a relevant person:
+  (c) a vessel linked to a relevant person.
+(7) However, subsection (6) does not apply to a listing on a final IUU vessel list if— (a) New Zealand is not a party to the global, regional, or subregional fisheries organisation or arrangement that adopted the final IUU vessel list; and
+  (b) the chief executive is satisfied that the applicant vessel, relevant person, or vessel linked to a relevant person was listed on the final IUU vessel list as the result of an unfair process (for example, because an adversely affected party was not given a reasonable opportunity to comment on the proposal to list the vessel or person); and
+  (c) before being satisfied of that matter, the chief executive consults—
+    (i) the global, regional, or subregional fisheries organisation or arrangement that adopted the final IUU vessel list; and
+    (ii) if the listing relates to a vessel that is not a New Zealand ship, the flag State of that other vessel.
+(8) In this section and section 113HB,—
+  - **applicant vessel** means the vessel to which the application for the international fishing permit relates
+  - **relevant person** means a person who is 1 or more of the following in relation to the applicant vessel:
+    (a) owner:
+    (b) beneficial owner:
+    (c) operator:
+    (d) foreign charterparty:
+    (e) notified user:
+    (f) master
+  - **vessel linked to a relevant person** means a vessel (other than the applicant vessel) in relation to which a relevant person is 1 or more of the following:
+    (a) owner:
+    (b) beneficial owner:
+    (c) operator:
+    (d) foreign charterparty:
+    (e) notified user:
+    (f) master.

+### 113HB Other considerations before international fishing permit is issued
-(3) The chief executive may, but is not required to, issue a high seas fishing permit to a person even though that person may—
+(1) The chief executive may, but is not required to, issue an international fishing permit, taking into account— (a) previous non-compliance (if any) by a relevant person or a crew member of the applicant vessel with requirements that—
+    (i) are imposed by or under this Act or other legislation; and (ii) relate to fishing or transportation; and
+  (b) that an operator may—
-  (a) owe the Crown a levy payable under Part 14; or (b) have unpaid and overdue deemed value amounts of more than $1,000; or (c) hold a fishing permit that is subject to conditions by virtue of or under section 78(1) or (2).
+    (i) owe the Crown a levy payable under Part 14; or (ii) have unpaid and overdue deemed value amounts of more than $1,000; or (iii) hold a fishing permit that is subject to conditions by virtue of or under section 78(1) or (2); and (c) any other matters that the chief executive considers relevant.
+(2) The chief executive may take into account the non-compliance whether it occurred within the national fisheries jurisdiction of New Zealand or another country or on the high seas.
+(3) Subsections (1) and (2) do not apply to non-compliance that must be considered under section 113HA(4).

-### 113I Term and content of high seas fishing permit
+### 113I Term and content of international fishing permit
-(1) A high seas fishing permit may be issued for a period not exceeding 5 years.
+(1) An international fishing permit may be issued for a period not exceeding 5 years.
-(2) A high seas fishing permit must specify—
+(2) An international fishing permit must specify—
   (a) the name of the permit holder; and
   (b) the fishing vessel or fish carrier to which the permit relates; and (c) any conditions to which the permit is subject under section 113K.